Midnight (DC Comics): In other media

-A female version of the character appeared in the fifth season of Supergirl portrayed by Jennifer Cheon Garcia.
-This version is an alien villain with vortex-based abilities and was imprisoned in the Phantom Zone.
-Ma'alefa'ak steals Kryptonian technology from a museum and uses it to free Midnight from the Phantom Zone.
-In her first encounter with Supergirl, Alex Danvers, Brainiac 5, and Martian Manhunter, Supergirl suspected that she will come after her because her mother Alura sent different villains to the Phantom Zone only for Martian Manhunter to admit that he was the one who banished her to the Phantom Zone for leading a White Martian attack.
-When Midnight attacks an evening party held by Lena Luthor, Kara uses her new suit created by Brainiac 5 to stop a black hole caused by Midnight.
-Afterwards, Midnight is sent back into the Phantom Zone using a Phantom Zone projector.
+A female version of Midnight appears in the Supergirl episode "Event Horizon", portrayed by Jennifer Cheon Garcia.
+This version is an alien with vortex-based abilities who was imprisoned in the Phantom Zone by Martian Manhunter before being freed by Ma'alefa'ak using stolen Kryptonian technology.
+When Midnight attacks an evening party held by Lena Luthor, Kara Danvers uses a new suit created by Brainiac 5 to defeat her before sending her back to the Phantom Zone with a Phantom Zone projector.